Robert Parkin Collection

 To help organize his records, Mr. Parkin compiled index cards for each surname and family.
-The actual cards have been copied and bound into four books that are located in the research room at the StLGS office.
+The actual cards have been copied and bound into five books and a three-ring binder that are located in the research room at the StLGS office.
 The index to these cards contains names, birth/baptismal dates, and deaths.
 Most of the cards have an abbreviated citation indicating the source of the data.
 They also show the relationship between one generation and the next using the Henry numbering format.
 This one-of-a-kind source may lead you to new names and data.
 Click here to go to the Parkin card index page.

 Robert E. Parkin

 Mr. Parkin was one of the earliest genealogical researchers in St. Louis.
 He specialized in, but did not limit himself to, early and pre-statehood Missouri families.
 Some of the settlers migrated from Kentucky, Maryland, North Carolina, Tennessee, Virginia, and beyond.